PhamLeManhHung/VinFocus/README.md

 ## Why I Built This

-The school's LMS works, but it is not always the fastest place to see what quizzes, assignments, and files exist for a given week.
-I wanted a focused view of Canvas data across courses.
+Vinschool's Canvas LMS contains all the information students need, but finding it is often more difficult than it should be.
+Checking a quiz or assignment can require navigating through multiple pages, opening modules manually, and searching through long lists of content.
+As a result, students sometimes miss activities, complete the wrong quiz, or spend unnecessary time looking for information instead of studying.
+When I realized this issue had become normal for many students and was unlikely to be addressed soon, I decided to solve it myself.

+I built VinFocus because I wanted a faster way to see what existed across my courses without repeatedly digging through the LMS interface.
+Rather than trying to replace Canvas, the goal was to make its information easier to access.

+VinFocus organizes modules into weeks and presents quizzes, assignments, files, and other resources in a single, searchable view.
+It also highlights unfinished work and provides a timetable view, reducing the amount of navigation required to find relevant information.

-The dashboard does not schedule daily work.
-Teachers may assign things verbally, lessons can span multiple weeks, and the LMS does not contain enough information to infer daily priorities accurately.
-Instead, VinFocus helps answer questions like:
+The dashboard intentionally does not tell students what they should do each day.
+Teachers may assign work verbally, lessons can span multiple weeks, and the LMS does not always contain enough context to determine priorities accurately.
+Instead, VinFocus is designed to answer questions such as:

 - What quizzes exist for this week?
 - What assignments exist for this week?
-- What files/resources exist for this week?
+- What resources are available for this week?
-- What items are still unfinished in Canvas?
+- What items are still unfinished?
-- What modules belong to each week?
+- Which modules belong to each week?

-I decide what to work on.
+Students decide what to work on.
+VinFocus simply makes the information easier to find.

 ## Features